12751 Marblestone Dr, Suite 200, Woodbridge, VA 22192 | 3930 Walnut St, Suite 250, Fairfax, VA 22030 |

 We work with the symptoms of disconnection that show up in our lives when we are missing safe and secure contact with ourselves and our loved ones.

-Our services facilitate connection, healing, and change in all aspects of what it means to be human: emotional, mental, physical, relational, sexual, and spiritual.
+Our services facilitate connection, healing, and change in all aspects of what it means to be human: emotional, mental, physical, relational, sexual, financial, cultural, and spiritual.

 Each therapist at The Center for Connection, Healing and Change offers a different clinical focus/specialty.
 This allows us to offer services that are relevant to our clients, from conception to end of life.
 We offer services in Woodbridge and Fairfax and state-wide in Virgina via telehealth.